 In the aftermath of 9/11, one sees an outpouring of sympathy and goodwill for Muslims, especially in the United States.
 One manifestation is a sharing of the Ramadan fast vigors.
+(A gesture that is not always reciprocated; see my weblog entry on "Enforcing the Ramadan Fast.")
 This blog collects some of the more colorful examples of this trend:

 We start with Patricia McBee of Philadelphia, 54 and a Quaker: the Philadelphia Inquirer explains how she decided to show her solidarity with Muslims by wearing an Islamic-style headscarf as well as a message pinned to her chest explaining that she does so "in solidarity with the women in New York and Washington and in Afghanistan who are in mourning."
 She's currently on her second day of fasting for Ramadan but is not sure she can keep it up.
 She fasts in conjunction with the decision of the Metropolitan Christian Council, which urged churches to set aside a day for fasting, to contribute to relief efforts, and to reach out to local mosques.
 (November 18, 2001)

 Oct.
 25, 2003 update: So, what are coalition forces planning to do for their first Ramadan in Iraq, which begins Monday, Oct.
 27, 2003?
 The Associated Press reports today that they will be very respectful:

 No eating, drinking or smoking in public: That word is going out to American soldiers in Iraq as Muslims prepare to observe the holy month of fasting, Ramadan.
 During Ramadan, expected to begin Sunday, Muslims are supposed to abstain from food, drink, cigarettes and sex during daylight hours.
 It is a time for reflection, when religious feelings run strong.